zxkevinxz/ai-hero/examples/vercel-ai-sdk/06-local-llm/article.md

 console.log(localLLMResult);
 ```

-And if we run it we get a story about the LLM's grandmother.
+And if we run it we get a story about the LLMs grandmother.

 </Scrollycoding>